 I loved the design of this museum.
 It’s very light and bright with lots of room to move around.
 The building is a great mix of old and new with some areas dating to 1846 when the museum was first opened.
-The dinosaur hall is the largest of its type in world and focuses on the discovery of numerous Iguanodon fossils in a Belgian mine!
+The dinosaur hall is the largest of its type in the world and focuses on the discovery of numerous Iguanodon fossils in a Belgian mine!

-We both loved the large collection of models and fossils.
+We loved the large collection of models and fossils.
 Everything from huge dinosaur fossils to beautifully preserved butterflies.

 There is also a very impressive collection of spiders, beetles, stick insects and scorpions to discover…..all live, no models here!

 L was particularly fascinated by the section on the evolution of man and the human body.
 So fascinated in fact that he insisted we watch a video of a baby being born (in graphic detail I might add), I guess you can’t use the stork story forever.
 My 5 year old now knows where babies really come from!

 There are many interactive areas within the Museum.
 You can dig for fossils, put a human skeleton together, draw a dinosaur masterpiece plus lots more.